-They challenge themselves, taking the most rigorous courses — including honors and AP if offered — and they consistently achieve academic success.
+You like to challenge yourself, taking rigorous courses — including honors and Advanced Placement classes, if available — and consistently achieve academic success.

 - Most successful candidates have taken four years of classes in the five core areas in high school: English, mathematics, a foreign language, laboratory sciences, and social sciences.